andrewwardmt/brightcove-pending-intent-mre/README.md

 # Brightcove AppWidget Pending Intent Minimal Reproducible Example

-Updating to Brightcove broke opening the app from an app widget with TaskStackBuilder.
+Updating Brightcove broke opening the app from an app widget with TaskStackBuilder.
 Opening the app shows an exact black task.

 ## Steps